COS-IN/iluvatar-faas/src/Ilúvatar/iluvatar_fine_scheduler/shared_mem_ipc.md

       containerd.rs:164
         every time a new container is created for containerd only

+  producing pids from queueing_dispatcher.rs
+    maintain a map of fqdn to base pid - as captured at queueing_dispatcher.rs:242

+    use that map to get the base pid for the fqdn spawn a thread to invoke pstree command and send them over the channel

 ## Questions

   How many items can the control plane put on the channel?